Toda Mi Vida

-Toda Mi Vida (All My Life) is the fifth studio album by American Tejano music singer Jay Perez.
+Toda Mi Vida (All My Life) is the fifth studio album by American Tejano music singer Jay Pérez.
 The album peaked at number eight on the US Billboard Regional Mexican Albums chart.
 The album received a nomination for Album of the Year (Group) at the 1999 Tejano Music Awards.

 Track listing

 Credits adapted from the liner notes of Toda Mi Vida.